Substance Abuse and Addiction Treatment Resources in Laurel

 Al-Anon and Nar-Anon MeetingsIt is not only those who are dependent on drugs or alcohol who need help, their families and loved ones also need support and understanding.
 Al-Anon and Nar-Anon are two organizations that offer support meetings for families of alcoholics and those misusing drugs.
 The organizations are independent, but they operate in similar fashion to AA and NA by offering weekly meetings where families can talk about their experiences and struggles and also where they can find strength to cope and help their loved ones.

 With the growing awareness of the need to help those caught in the grip of drug and alcohol dependence, there are numerous organizations that offer help and support.
-Apart from several Laurel drug treatment facilities, there are a number in Prince George’s County as well as others in surrounding areas.
-Additionally, these are supported by national networks such as The Recovery Village that has facilities in several states including in Maryland.
+Apart from several local drug treatment facilities, there are a number in Prince George’s County as well as others in surrounding areas.

 - South Laurel